 Plant Response to Radiation

-There is background radiation on the Earths surface, but this is different from solar winds and intergalactic cosmic rays (GCR).
+Background radiation on the Earth is different from intergalactic cosmic rays (GCR) and solarwinds.

 Below: the uRADMoniter provides real time monitoring of background radiation at a range of sites around the Earth.